estimated that one in five people experience work-related stress at

 through some of the basic aspects of stress in this short 12 minute

 The following Useful Guides are

 Open to all staff

-course looks at learning about stress, managing panic and anxiety,
+campus, looks at learning about stress, managing panic and

-improving sleep, the benefits of relaxation and exercise and how to
+anxiety, improving sleep, the benefits of relaxation and exercise

-complete a brief assessment to ensure that the course will meet
+assessment to ensure that the course will be suitable.
+The

-their needs.
-The course is run as a lecture and not as a form of
+course is run as a lecture and not as a form of therapy or

-therapy or interactive workshop.
-It may not therefore be suitable
+interactive workshop.
+It may not therefore be suitable for